jternesconte/jternesconte/README.md

 - ‍🎓 Degree in progress in Information Systems
 - 🌎 Brazilian

-Back-end developer student.
+Full Stack developer student.
 I currently study Information Systems at UNISUL University.
 My interest in technology began at a young age, always testing new things and learning a lot, which ended up leading to the choice to follow my passion for codes.

 #